pykeen/benchmarking/ablation/summary/winners_at_top_10.md

-# Investigation of Top Results
+# Investigation of Top 10 Results

-This document gives insight into which models, loss functions, etc. are consistently appearing in the top 10 experiments rated by hits@10.
+This document gives insight into which models, loss functions, etc. are consistently appearing in the top 10 experiments rated by hits@10 for **all** datasets.
 The ones that appear in the top 10 experiments for every dataset are shown in **bold** in the index of each table.
 Note that not all tables show that there are consistent best performers.

-## Top 10 Results for `model`
+## Investigation of `model`

 |            |   FB15k237 |   Kinships |   WN18RR |   YAGO310 |
 |------------|------------|------------|----------|-----------|